camsdocsample/camsdocsample.github.io/README.md

 # About aText

 **What is aText?** <br/>
-aText is a text expander tool that lets users automate repetitive aspects of their work by turning frequently used text and images into "Snippets".
+aText is a text expander tool that lets users automate repetitive aspects of their work by turning frequently used text and images into "Snippets."
 Users can easily apply Snippets of any length inside a text box by typing a short, user-defined abbreviation.

 **What will this tutorial cover?**<br/>
 This beginner level tutorial teaches readers how to navigate and use aText's interface and basic functions.